-Enactment of this legislation or other efforts to increase U.S. regulatory access to audit information could cause investor uncertainty for affected issuers, including us, and the market price of the ADSs could be adversely affected.
-Additionally, whether the PCAOB will be able to conduct inspections of our auditors in the next three years, or at all, is subject to substantial uncertainty and depends on a number of factors out of our control.
-If we are unable to meet the PCAOB inspection requirement in time, our ADSs will not be permitted to be listed or for trading "over-the-counter".
-Such a prohibition would substantially impair your ability to sell or purchase our ADSs when you wish to do so, and the associated risk and uncertainty would have a negative impact on the price of our ADSs.
-Also, such a prohibition would significantly affect our ability to raise capital on terms acceptable to us, or at all, which would have a material adverse impact on our business, financial condition and prospects.
+The HFCA Act or other efforts to increase U.S. regulatory access to audit information could cause investor uncertainty for affected issuers, including us, and the market price of the ADSs could be adversely affected.
+Additionally, whether the PCAOB will be able to conduct inspections of our auditor in the three consecutive years or at all, is subject to substantial uncertainty and depends on a number of factors out of our control.
+If we are unable to meet the PCAOB inspection requirement in time, our ADSs will not be permitted for trading over-the-counter.
+Such prohibition would substantially impair your ability to sell or purchase our ADSs when you wish to do so, and the risk and uncertainty associated with such prohibition would have a negative impact on the price of our ADSs.